How do you feel about undergoing change?

 Leaders have to make difficult choices, and yes, they make a lot of mistakes, especially if they are hard, not soft leaders.
 Unfortunately, few leaders are willing to acknowledge their mistakes, but the good ones will.

-When a leader makes a bad call in your opinion, don’t immediately judge.
+When a leader makes a bad call, in your opinion, don’t immediately judge.
 Think of the possibility that there might be more to the decision than meets the eye.
-You might not be aware of legal requirements that drive the decision, or the financial impact on shareholders, or what they have been told by their leaders.
+You might not be aware of legal requirements that drive the decision, or the financial impact on shareholders, or what their leaders have told them.

 If you are still not convinced, gather up the courage and raise your concern.
-Ideally in a face-to-face discussion, but otherwise write an anonymous letter.
-All misunderstandings are as a result of not having enough information.
+Ideally, in a face-to-face discussion, but otherwise, write an anonymous letter.
+All misunderstandings are a result of not having enough information.
 You hear half a story and jump to a conclusion, or you only look at your team while it is an international company.
-Find out the facts from the source before you make a judgment and put yourself in the shoes of the leader making these decisions.
+Find out the facts from the source before you make a judgment and put yourself in the leader’s shoes making these decisions.
 What would you have done if you were in this situation?

 4. Don’t engage in gossip

-In both cases you are right.
-But just because that is how people currently act, doesn’t mean that it is right.
-You don’t have to stop talking to your colleagues, it merely means that you talk about things and ideas as opposed to discussing people and their behaviors.
+In both cases, you are right.
+But just because that is how people currently act doesn’t mean that it is right.
+You don’t have to stop talking to your colleagues; it merely means that you talk about things and ideas instead of discussing people and their behaviours.

-My secret to not allow myself to gossip because it is very easy to do is my vivid imagination.
-I imagine that the person I’m talking about is standing just around the corner overhearing everything and can walk at any moment.
+My secret to not allow myself to gossip because it is straightforward to do is my vivid imagination.
+I imagine that the person I’m talking about is standing just around the corner, overhearing everything and can walk at any moment.
 Or you can laugh it away and change the subject or excuse yourself for a while.